sam575/pytorch-pose-hg-3d/readme.md

-# Optimal camera viewpoint classifier - Approach 1
+# Optimal camera viewpoint classifier

 The code is adapted from the following <a href="https://github.com/xingyizhou/pytorch-pose-hg-3d">repository</a>